Scott and Maryland host No. 10 Illinois - WTOP News

 Champaign, Illinois; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Maryland faces the No. 10 Illinois Fighting Illini after Donta Scott scored 22 points in Maryland’s 64-57 victory against the Michigan Wolverines.
+BOTTOM LINE: Maryland takes on the No. 10 Illinois Fighting Illini after Donta Scott scored 22 points in Maryland’s 64-57 win over the Michigan Wolverines.

-The Fighting Illini are 9-1 in home games.
-Illinois has a 1-0 record in games decided by less than 4 points.
+The Fighting Illini have gone 9-1 in home games.
+Illinois is third in the Big Ten scoring 82.7 points while shooting 47.5% from the field.

 The Terrapins have gone 2-3 against Big Ten opponents.
-Maryland averages 70.6 points while outscoring opponents by 7.3 points per game.
+Maryland ranks eighth in the Big Ten with 37.4 rebounds per game led by Julian Reese averaging 9.7.

-Illinois averages 8.8 made 3-pointers per game, 3.5 more made shots than the 5.3 per game Maryland gives up.
-Maryland averages 70.6 points per game, 3.7 more than the 66.9 Illinois allows.
+Illinois makes 47.5% of its shots from the field this season, which is 6.9 percentage points higher than Maryland has allowed to its opponents (40.6%).
+Maryland has shot at a 40.7% clip from the field this season, 2.2 percentage points above the 38.5% shooting opponents of Illinois have averaged.

-The Fighting Illini and Terrapins face off Sunday for the first time in conference play this season.
+The Fighting Illini and Terrapins match up Sunday for the first time in conference play this season.

-TOP PERFORMERS: Terrence Shannon Jr. is scoring 21.7 points per game with 4.5 rebounds and 2.5 assists for the Fighting Illini.
-Marcus Domask is averaging 17.1 points and 4.2 assists over the past 10 games for Illinois.
+TOP PERFORMERS: Terrence Shannon Jr. is shooting 40.8% from beyond the arc with 2.6 made 3-pointers per game for the Fighting Illini, while averaging 21.7 points.
+Marcus Domask is shooting 46.9% and averaging 17.1 points over the past 10 games for Illinois.

 LAST 10 GAMES: Fighting Illini: 8-2, averaging 85.7 points, 41.4 rebounds, 13.1 assists, 4.2 steals and 4.6 blocks per game while shooting 48.0% from the field.
 Their opponents have averaged 70.3 points per game.